radbrt/openlineage-meltano/README.md

 Meltano-OpenLineage is a meltano utility extension for Open Lineage

 ## ⚠️ WARNING ⚠️
-This project is highly experimental and nowhere nearly ready for anything really.
+This project is highly experimental and nowhere near ready for anything at all.

 ## Installing this extension for local development